 Procurement

-This section provides instructions on procurement which covers the entire process of buying goods and services.
+This section provides instructions on procurement which covers the entire process of acquiring goods and services.
 Procurement:

 begins when a need has been identified and a decision has been made on the need to purchase a good or service

-continues through the processes of risk assessment, seeking and evaluating alternative solutions, the awarding of a contract, the delivery of and payment for the goods and services and, where relevant, the ongoing management of the contract and consideration of disposal of goods
+continues through the processes of risk assessment, analysis of markets and their supply chains, seeking and evaluating alternative solutions, the awarding and reporting of a contract, and

 also includes the acquisition of goods and services on behalf of another entity or a third party.

+Following the award of a contract, the delivery of and payment for the goods and services and, where relevant, the ongoing management of the contract and consideration of disposal of goods are important elements in achieving the objectives of the procurement.

 For more information on the Commonwealth’s procurement framework see the Finance website.